dgarvit/coin-exchange/README.md

 #### Deployment Instructions
 * Clone the repository, and create a python3 virtualenv.
 Then run the following commands:
 ```
-$ pip3 install requirements.txt
+$ pip3 install -r requirements.txt
 $ bower install
 $ python3 manage.py runserver
 ```
-The server is hosted by default on [http://localhost:8000](http://localhost:8000/).
+The server is hosted by default at [http://localhost:8000](http://localhost:8000/).